 You can freeze Shanghai wontons

 You sure can.
 You can freeze them BEFORE you cook them.
 As you form your wontons, be sure to place them on a sheet pan dusted with a little cornstarch or rice flour.
 Place them uncovered and not touching each other inside the freezer.
 Once they are frozen solid, remove the wontons from the tray and place in a freezer safe baggie or container.
 They can be frozen for up to 2 months.
-From this frozen point, your wontons can be boiled or made into soup.
+From this frozen point, your wontons can be boiled or made into Shanghai Wonton Soup.

 How to wrap a wonton…